lafapdvf/lafapdvf/README.md

 ## Hello there, I'm Lafa 👋

-Welcome to my GitHub profile.
-I'm a developer passionate about technology and motorcycles! 🚀
+Welcome to my GitHub FRESH NEW profile.
+I'm a developer passionate about technology, motorcycles and nature landscapes! 🚀 My previous account was [this one](https://www.github.com/lafadovale).
+Once I got robbed and my 2FA keys were gone with that device.

 ## 🔧 Technologies & Tools
 - OutSystems (two certificates until now)